amadeuvix-gis/3d-geospatial-cv-/README.md

 LinkedIn: https://www.linkedin.com/in/luizamadeucoutinho/

-Portfolio: (add if applicable)

 ⭐ Final Note

 This project is both:

-A professional CV
+A professional 3D CV

-A technical demonstration of advanced 3D GIS capabilities
+A technical demonstration of advanced ArcGIS JavaScript capabilities

+Ideal for GIS professionals, GeoBIM consultants, and anyone exploring spatial storytelling and digital twin concepts.